LSSTDESC/Difference-Image-Inspection/README.md

 # Difference-Image-Inspection
-An inspection and comparison of DC2 image differencing algorithms
+An inspection and comparison of DC2 image differencing algorithms and results of the DIA pipeline.

-This repository is currently a dumping ground as we collect ongoing work from various places.
-Better organization to come.

 ## Project Goals